-where $V{D,pk}$ is the diode peak voltage.
-The normalized reverse voltage blocking capability of the diode must be greater than what is indicated by Fig. 3.
+where $V{D,pk}$ is the peak diode voltage.
+The normalized reverse voltage blocking capability of the diode must be greater than what is indicated by Fig. 4.
 The voltage stress on the diode reduces as capacitance increases.
-Hence, Fig. 3 gives a minimum achievable capacitance value for a given diode peak reverse voltage rating.
-Once the diode is selected, one can check Fig. 2 to ensure that the maximum input phase of the rectifier is within acceptable limits.
-If not, one might want to change the diode for one with a higher voltage rating and/or lower capacitance.
+Hence, Fig. 4 gives a minimum achievable capacitance value for a given peak diode